 People with psychological disorders unsettle those who don't.
 These are invisible and intractable illnesses.
 They are often mysterious and insidious.
 They cause sadness and disturb everyone involved.

 Under these circumstances, it's understandable and necessary for the more mentally stable to keep their distance from people like Lance.
 I wouldn't want my kids to ever meet Lance or be anywhere near him.
 I suspect many people feel the same way.
-He has descended into a social pariah.
+A social pariah he has devolved into.

 Think about this: He flat out lied repeatedly to reporters whom he manipulated into gaining his trust.
 What is that?
 Normal people don't do that.
 It's no way to develop positive relationships, a better life.
 It's crazy but, again, maybe not the way he sees things because he's probably a sociopath.
 He pushed the accelerator down the path to his own destruction sort of like Thelma and Louse pushed the accelerator of their car and deliberately drove off the mountain cliffs to their certain deaths.

-He risked his good name for no apparent benefit other than fame, riches and adulation for being the greatest cyclist ever.
+For no apparent reasons other than money and fame, he risked his good name.
 Maybe those benefits outweighed the risks Lance took to lose them all.
-Sadly, he did lose them all.
+Sadly, he did.
 Everything has come crashing down on him like a thousand tons of concrete.

 The most unsettling question now is whether he has it in him to become even more infamous.
 For him and for us, I hope not.
 I wouldn't be surprised if he took his tragic downward spiral to a deeper level.
 I hope he finds peace and uses this experience to make the world a better place somehow.
 But I'm not holding my breath.
 Lance has taken this too far for anyone to trust him anymore.